Department: English

 For example:

-3) The common Good: The common good forms a solid foundation for all English teaching across the key stages and the curriculum as a whole.
+3) The Common Good: The common good forms a solid foundation for all English teaching across the key stages and the curriculum as a whole.
 Many students develop their own sense of the common good through their exposure to the rights and responsibilities we are given – as well as those witnessed and read in a variety of texts we study.
-One Y9 text in particular…………..click to continue
+One Y9 text in particular, ‘Noughts and Crosses’, shines a light on the sense of justice within society, whether that be through race, sexuality, identity, and issues moral guidance to the students – reminding them of our collective responsibility to do what is right and just.

 4) The Option for the Poor and Vulnerable: Students are exposed to a variety of texts and scenarios, centred on the notion of the poor and the opportunities (or lack thereof) given in society.
-This can be pinpointed most prominently to texts such as Dickens’ ‘A Christmas Carol’ and William Blake’s click to continue
+This can be pinpointed most prominently to texts such as Dickens’ ‘A Christmas Carol’ and William Blake’s ‘London’ at KS4 – as well as our KS3 transition book, ‘Trash’ which concerns the lives of three poor boys navigating a difficult moral situation, whilst living on a dumpsite.
+These texts allow students to consider our reactions and perspectives of the poor – offering alternative views and attitudes relating to the most vulnerable in society and how we can offer aid/support.

-5) Dignity of Work : This and upholding human participation and fairness is something that lends itself well to the English curriculum.
-Most notably, Y7 are exposed to the realities of poverty and child slave labour in countries such as Bangladesh and India, through their ‘Voices of Protest’ unit………….click to continue
+5) Dignity of Work: This and upholding human participation and fairness is something that lends itself well to the English curriculum.
+Most notably, Y7 are exposed to the realities of poverty and child slave labour in countries such as Bangladesh and India, through their ‘Voices of Protest’ unit.
+This allows students to understand the need for comfortable working conditions, fairness and equality in a working environment.
+Additionally, one of the other modern examples introduced into the Y7 curriculum can be found in the narrative text ‘The Breadwinner’.
+This text examines the hardship of poverty in a war-torn country, sexism and the difficulty of working conditions for young children attempting to support their family.

 6) Solidarity: The permeates every part of the English curriculum, whether that be through a shared experience demonstrated in a Literature text or our reaction/perspective to an unseen Language text which offers an insight into challenging concepts.
-Often when reading a text, either in KS3, KS4 or KS5, students are offered ……….click to continue
+Often when reading a text, either in KS3, KS4 or KS5, students are offered a window into the lives of others and relate to a shared experience of pain, suffering, joy and jubilation.
+It is our shared understanding, integrity and personal reflections that allow us to come together.

 To increase a student’s understanding of Catholic Social Teaching